Monadical-SAS/llmeval/tasks/task9_cpp_footguns/task.md

 # C++ Bug Hunt: Fix Subtle Errors

-You'll find several C++ files in the `input/` directory.
+You'll find several C++ files in the current directory.
 Each file contains realistic code that does something useful, but has ONE subtle bug.

 ## Your Task